 Pears are abundant starting in summer through the fall, affording more opportunities to include this pear smoothie in your routine beyond summer.
+The smoothie is soy-free, nut-free, and vegan.

 Why You'll Love This Smoothie